DMO-droid/Yahoo-Finance-Global-Markets-2026/Composite Scoring & Screener/Report.md

 ### A - Quality Value (Buffett-style)
 **Criteria:** Quality Index ≥ 65th percentile AND Value Index ≥ 55th percentile AND Composite ≥ 45

 Targets high-quality businesses trading at a discount.
 Suitable for long-term, low-turnover portfolios.
-Historically outperforms in late-cycle and bear markets.
+Historically outperforms in late-cycle and bear markets

 ### B - Momentum Breakout
 **Criteria:** Momentum Index ≥ 70th percentile AND Technical score ≥ 3/5 AND Golden Cross = 1

 Targets stocks with strong price velocity confirmed by technical signals.
 Higher turnover strategy.
-Performs best in trending bull markets.
+Performs best in trending bull markets

 ### C - GARP (Growth at a Reasonable Price)
 **Criteria:** Revenue growth > 10% AND Trailing P/E < 50 AND Quality ≥ 50th pct AND Momentum ≥ 40th pct

 Balances growth and valuation.
-Avoids both deep value traps and overpriced growth stocks.
+Avoids both deep value traps and overpriced growth stocks

 ### D - Dividend Stability
 **Criteria:** Dividend yield > 2% AND Annualized volatility < 30% AND P/E < 30 AND Quality ≥ 45th pct

 Targets income-generating stocks with sustainable payouts.
-Low volatility filter reduces drawdown risk.
+Low volatility filter reduces drawdown risk

 ### E - Contrarian Oversold
 **Criteria:** RSI < 40 AND Analyst upside > 30% AND Quality ≥ 40th pct AND Composite ≥ 35

 Targets temporarily beaten-down stocks where analyst consensus diverges from recent price action.
-Mean-reversion play with quality filter to avoid value traps.
+Mean-reversion play with quality filter to avoid value traps

 ---

 ## 6. Key Findings

-1. **Momentum is necessary but not sufficient.** The original score's momentum bias produced high scores for stocks that had already run up — the redesigned model adds valuation and quality guardrails.
+1. **Momentum is necessary but not sufficient.** The original score's momentum bias produced high scores for stocks that had already run up — the redesigned model adds valuation and quality guardrails

-2. **Sector matters more than individual stock selection for Momentum.** Technology and Communication Services dominate the top momentum rankings; sector allocation explains most of the variance.
+2. **Sector matters more than individual stock selection for Momentum.** Technology and Communication Services dominate the top momentum rankings; sector allocation explains most of the variance

-3. **Quality is the most stable factor.** Quality Index rankings are more persistent quarter-over-quarter than Momentum or Value, making it the most reliable signal for long-term holding.
+3. **Quality is the most stable factor.** Quality Index rankings are more persistent quarter-over-quarter than Momentum or Value, making it the most reliable signal for long-term holding

-4. **Analyst upside is a useful contrarian signal.** Stocks with high analyst upside but negative 3M returns (Strategy E) historically mean-revert faster than the broader market.
+4. **Analyst upside is a useful contrarian signal.** Stocks with high analyst upside but negative 3M returns (Strategy E) historically mean-revert faster than the broader market

-5. **Non-equity assets (Crypto, ETF) require separate scoring.** Fundamental factors are undefined for these asset classes - applying the equity composite score to them produces meaningless results.
+5. **Non-equity assets (Crypto, ETF) require separate scoring.** Fundamental factors are undefined for these asset classes - applying the equity composite score to them produces meaningless results

 ---